IvanGael/Advanced-Lanes-Detection/README.md

 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Use color transforms, gradients, etc., to create a thresholded binary image.
 * Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+* Determine the curvature of the lane and vehicle position to the center.
 * Warp the detected lane boundaries back onto the original image.
 * Lane Width: Computes the width of the lane based on polynomial coefficients.
-* Lane Visibility: Indicates whether the lane visibility is clear or poor.
+* Get Top Down View of the lane using "birds-eye view" technique
-* Departure Warning: Alerts the driver if the vehicle is departing from its lane.
+* Vehicles Detection with YOLO11 by Ultralytics
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Distance Estimation of each Vehicle from others based on the centroids of the bounding boxes

 The images for camera calibration are stored in the folder called `camera_cal`.
-The images in `test_images` are for testing your pipeline on single frames.

 ### Requirements